RodrigoPerlin/pokedex/README.md

 ## License

-Distributed under the MIT License.
+Distributed under the https://pokeapi.co/ License.
 See `LICENSE` for more information.